*This competition is now closed but you are still more than welcome to read through the published writing and blog posts!*

 - Balance Scene and Summary.
 As you develop your narrative, consider your methods of delivery.
 Scenes will draw in your reader, build tension, and offer telling details.
 Usually a personal narrative will revolve around 1-3 key scenes.
 Summary and reflection are also important.
 Summary efficiently delivers information (and can set the stage for scenes), while reflection allows you to communicate significance to the readers, building their investment in your experience.

 - Consider Time as Fluid.
 Do the events in your personal narrative unfold chronologically (the order in which they happened)?
 Or do they jump around in time, according to their connection to one another and their significance?
 Organizing your piece in a sequence that is not chronological can build suspense and a sense of purpose in our writing.
 For example, you might throw us into a dramatic scene in the opening paragraph, and then back up, filling in details to help ground the first scene in context.
 Jumping into the past is called flashback and into the future is called flashforward—two techniques to keep in your toolbox.

 - Prizes: The winning entrant will receive $100, and the runner-up and best peer-reviewer will receive $50.

 - Professional Recognition: The winning entry, plus the runner-up and best peer review, will be featured on our blog, with commentary from our guest judge.

-- Expert Review: Submit your draft by Monday December 5th and get feedback from our team of experts—authors, writing teachers, and educational professionals.
+- Expert Review: Submit your draft and get feedback from our team of experts—authors, writing teachers, and educational professionals.